 Program Description

-The Honors Integrated Minor in Ecology and Legacy focuses on human and nonhuman relationships in their ecosystems, and how these complicated entanglements manifest across place, population, and time.
-There is an urgent need for students who have multidisciplinary training and can think critically about how ecosystem well-being is intimately connected to societies and cultures.
-The integrated coursework offered through the Honors Integrated Minor in Ecology will prepare students to engage with broad issues of ecology, conservation, and environmental justice in their disciplines and/or professional areas with critical and systems-based thinking.
-Students will be introduced to diverse scientific and humanistic approaches to ecology that shape our understanding of “nature” and influence the past, current, and future formations of human and nonhuman relationships.
-Investigating these issues and concepts both in class and out in the field, students in the Honors Integrated Minor in Ecology will pursue place-based studies and practices to contextualize and orient their own ecological commitments.
+The Honors Integrated Minor in Ecology and Legacy focuses on human and nonhuman relationships in their ecosystems and responds to the urgent need for multidisciplinary training to think critically about ecosystem well-being in connection to societies and cultures.
+The integrated coursework introduces students to diverse scientific and humanistic approaches to ecology that shape our understanding of “nature” and prepares students to engage with issues of ecology, conservation, and environmental justice.
+Investigating these issues both in class and out in the field, students in the Honors Integrated Minor in Ecology and Legacy pursue place-based studies and practices that orient their own ecological commitments.

 Career Opportunities